New Food Business

 Compliance Dashboard

-Track your progress from registration to inspection readiness.
-See which compliance areas are complete and which need attention, so you can prioritise your setup during the critical period before your first inspection.
+Track your progress from official registration to inspection readiness.
+See which compliance areas are complete and which still need evidence before opening.

 Digital SFBB Packs

-Start building your food safety management system as soon as you register.
-Paddl guides you through every safe method so your documentation is complete and producing records well before your inspector arrives.
+Build your food safety management system as soon as registration is submitted.
+Paddl guides you through safe methods and turns them into daily records.

 EHO Preparation Dashboard